trev155/nlp_fun/README.md

 `python3 main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US`
 - this will go through every category and generate a wordcloud for all comments for that category

+2b. wordcloud by video id
+A variant of 2a, where we generate a wordcloud for a specific video id.

+// TODO documentation here

-2b.
-Sentiments and wordclouds, by category id.
+3. Sentiments and wordclouds, by category id.
 A variant of 2a, where I go through all the videos of a specific category id.
 Then, I use nltk/vader to get the sentiment score of each comment, each video in that category.
 I separate comments based on if they have positive or negative sentiment.